Matze-M/OrangePi_Build/README.md

 #### Using OrangePi Build System

-   It's easy to build owner Linux distro in OrangePi Build System, you need follow thoese steps:
+   It's easy to build owner Linux distro in OrangePi Build System, you need follow this steps:

    1. Download source code for your OrangePi Board.

-      You need clone this repertory, and run build scripts to download source code for your OrangePi Board. such as:
+      You need clone this Repo, and run build scripts to download source code for your OrangePi Board. such as:

       ```